 Guy Casey Iversen is a Supervising Trial/CHU Attorney at the Office of the Federal Public Defender in Los Angeles.
-He taught Criminal Trial Advocacy in Fall 2013, and is teaching the Criminal Defense Clinic in Spring 2014.
+He teaches Criminal Trial Advocacy, Criminal Defense Clinic, and Pretrial Criminal Litigation.

 Iversen earned his B.S. degree in 1982 from the University of San Francisco, where he was a member of Sigma Pi Sigma, National Physics Honor Society, and the National Philhistorian Debating Society.
 He earned his J.D. in 1990 from Loyola Law School, where he was a member of the Thomas More Legal Honor Society and a recipient of the American Jurisprudence Award for Administration of Criminal Justice.
 During law school he published the article, “Just Say No!
 United States Options to Extradition to the North of Ireland’s Diplock Court System,” in the Loyola of Los Angeles International & Comparative Law Journal (1989).
 He was also a staff member of this journal.